"A Place of Welcome!"

 - English as a Second Language education in all grades

-- Wide variety of supports for city-center children: full-day kindergarten, snack program, bus service for students in catchment area
+- Wide variety of supports for city-center children: full-day kindergarten, snack program, breakfast program, concession for Junior High, free bus service for students in catchment area

 - 21st century digital learning